 Wednesday 10 am - 8 pm

 Additional hours may be available outside of regularly scheduled office hours - please contact us to inquire

-A holistic and complementary approach to healthcare.
+A holistic and integrative approach to healthcare.

 "The part can never be well unless the whole is well." - Plato

-At Healthy Point Acupuncture, we take a holistic and complementary approach to your healthcare, treating you like the unique individual you are and working with your Western medicine practitioners to ensure you get the best care possible.
+At Healthy Point Acupuncture, we take a holistic and integrative approach to your healthcare, treating you like the unique individual you are and working with your Western medicine practitioners to ensure you get the best care possible.